fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 The other problem was losing nodes.
 We had some hardware issues and lost some nodes here and there.
 This caused indexing from that node to crash and indexing to that node to go stale since Logstash does not exit when the output endpoint crashes.

-This caused much lost time checking (almost) manually logs on every node once or twice a day.
+This caused a lot of lost time, checking logs (almost) manually  on every node once or twice a day.
 If an hourly index took more than 3 hours to process, we would consider it lost and restart Moulinette and move the hourly index to "todo".

 Lesson learned: Yoko and Moulinette V2 will have a better silent error handling.
 When an index is blocked for more than 3 hours, Yoko will raise an alert and move the index to "todo".
 The alert will allow to kill the locked Logstash process and restart Moulinette as soon as there's a problem.